 The National Clustered Spires High Wheel Race will be held in downtown Frederick, Maryland in front of Brewer's Alley Restaurant (124 N. Market St).
 You can use the tool below to assist you with driving directions from your location.
-Please note there will be road closures around the race course from 11:00am to 3:30pm on race day, so please plan accordingly.
+Please note there will be road closures around the race course from 11:00am to about 4:00 pm on race day, so please plan accordingly.

 The interactive map below displays parking garages all throughout downtown Frederick.

 For more parking information, please go to the City of Frederick's Parking Information page.

 The City of Frederick is the hub of arts, culture, commerce and government within Frederick County.
 Located less than an hour from Washington, D.C. and Baltimore, MD, Frederick is the second largest city in Maryland with 65,000 residents.
 Frederick offers a balanced and thriving economy, a highly educated workforce, and a quality of life that is nothing short of enviable.

 Founded in 1745 by German settlers, Frederick is a city rich in heritage, opportunity, and innovation.
 Located between the Civil War battlegrounds of Monocacy, Antietam and Gettysburg, Frederick was ransomed from burning during the war and became a hospital town for the wounded soldiers.
 By the turn of the century Frederick industry was booming, centered on the canning, tanning and knitting industries and deliver product to market via the railroad to Baltimore.